Home » Blog Posts » How To Make White LED Lights Look Warmer?

 Use the slider to see the difference.

-Although I think gels are the easiest way to make your white light warmer, there are also other great ways, so let’s explore them.
+Although I think gels are the easiest way to make your white light warmer (without a lot of extra cost), there are also other great ways, so let’s explore them.

 paint bulb

-The cheapest solution is to color the outside of your cool-toned LEDs with yellow or orange paint.
+The cheapest solution for turning LED lights warmer is to color the outside of your cool-toned LEDs with yellow or orange paint.
 This will convert any white light that is emitted to a warm, ambient color.

 Proceed with caution, though, as paint can be flammable.
-While LEDs do not generate a lot of heat, covering one of their heat dissipating devices (the glass) with paint will cause heat to build up.
+While LEDs do not generate a lot of heat, covering the glass/epoxy with paint will cause heat to build up.

-Ultimately, painting light bulb will shorten the lifespan of the diode.
+Ultimately, painting a light bulb will shorten the lifespan of the diode.

 Similarly, using opaque paint will reduce the bulb’s overall brightness to a point where it may not be usable.

-Buy New LED With Warm White Color Below 3,000K
+Buy New LEDs With Warm White Color Below 3,000K

 And don’t worry about waste.
 There are tons of things you can do with lightly used LED bulbs.
 Perhaps you could donate them to a friend or a charity?